 Important information about the coronavirus (COVID-19)

-- A clinician has arranged for you to come in for a face to face appointment (please see the 'Appointments' page for more information)
+- For a face to face appointment (please see the 'Appointments' page for more information)

 - You are collecting a paper prescription or something else which can't be sent to you

 For anything else, please phone the surgery on 01275 841630.